-On our last morning together, we have an optional walk on a flat gravel path that encircles the airport and rodeo grounds, with beautiful vistas of the surrounding mountains and plains.
+On our last morning together, we will have an easy hike at one of the town’s most popular trails - Silver Run, which is used all year long as a hiking, snowshoeing and skiing trail.
+There are four interlocking loops with one side of the loop system that borders the West Fork of Rock Creek much of the way.
+Much of the trail is in the shade and it is common to see bear and moose here.
 You'll have time to shower before checking out of the hotel.
 We'll let you loose on Red Lodge one last time to have lunch on your own before shuttling everyone back to Billings, where you can catch your flight home or extend your stay.

 YODELER HOTEL / RED LODGE

-All four nights of this tour are spent in comfortable historic accommodations in the heart of downtown Red Lodge.
-The hotel was the first brick building in town (built in 1893) and features a great pub and dining room.
+All four nights of this tour are spent in comfortable historic accommodations just a few blocks away from downtown Red Lodge.
+The hotel was built in 1909 as apartments for working European families in the area and then became a Bavarian-themed roadside inn around 1961.
+The recently refurbished hotel provides spacious rooms with a cozy vintage ski vibe, front decks and in-shower saunas.
 You can walk anywhere in town from here!Book This Vacation

 Arrival & Departure